flare-foundation/docs/docs/tech/glossary.md

 : The computer network that supports a [blockchain](#blockchain) in its production stage, i.e., the real thing (instead of a [Canary](#canary_network) or [Test](#test_network) network).

 Merkle Root { #merkle_root }
 : The single [hash](#hash) that encapsulates the entirety of the data represented in a [Merkle tree](#merkle_tree).
-For instance, it is used by the [State Connector](#state_connector) to store only the Merkle root and avoid having to store the whole tree.
+For instance, it is used by the [Flare Data Connector](#data_connector) to store only the Merkle root and avoid having to store the whole tree.

 Merkle Tree { #merkle_tree }
 : A cryptographic data structure that aggregates large sets of data into a single [hash](#hash), enabling fast verification of data integrity and membership.
-For example, in the [State Connector](#state_connector), Merkle trees play a crucial role in organizing and verifying [attestations](#attestation), which are hashed representations of data records like address validity proofs.
-For more information, check the [State Connector](./state-connector.md#attestation-packing) protocol.
+For example, in the [Flare Data Connector](#data_connector), Merkle trees play a crucial role in organizing and verifying [attestations](#attestation), which are hashed representations of data records like address validity proofs.
+For more information, check the [Flare Data Connector](./data-connector.md#attestation-packing) protocol.
 [Read more...](https://en.wikipedia.org/wiki/Merkle_tree)

 Metaverse { #metaverse }
 : An old concept, at times called Virtual Reality or Cyberspace, that translates human interaction to virtual (i.e., non-physical) worlds.
 Currently in vogue again because blockchain technology promises to link the physical and the virtual worlds and thus bring a degree of reality to the latter.